nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-return-value.md

 In languages that have a return value, you can bind a function [output binding](./functions-triggers-bindings.md#binding-direction) to the return value:

 * In una libreria di classi C# applicare l'attributo dell'associazione di output al valore restituito del metodo.
+* In Java, apply the output binding annotation to the function method.
 * In altri linguaggi impostare la proprietà `name` in *function.json* su `$return`.

 Se sono presenti più associazioni di output, usare il valore restituito per una sola di tali associazioni.